 \section{\textsc{Inverse Matroid Exists}}

-From now on, we introduce several extensions of \textsc{IM} in which, instead of a fixed basis $B^*$, a subset $S_0$ is given, and various constraints are imposed on the set of optimal solutions depending on $S_0$.
-Our first goal is to find a weight function $w^*$ close to $w$ that ensures $S_0$ contains a maximum $w^*$-weight basis.
+We now introduce several extensions of \textsc{IM} in which, instead of a fixed basis $B^*$, a subset $S_0$ is given, and various constraints are imposed on the set of optimal solutions depending on $S_0$.
+Our first goal is to find a weight function $w^*$ close to $w$ that ensures that $S_0$ contains a maximum $w^*$-weight basis.

 \problemdef{Inverse Matroid Exists (IM-Exists)} {A matroid $M=(S,\mathcal{I})$, a subset $S_0 \subseteq S$ that contains a basis, a weight function $w\in\bR^S$, and an objective function $\|\cdot\|$ defined on $\bR^S$.} {Find a weight function $w^* \in \bR^S$ such that \begin{enumerate}[label=(\alph*),topsep=1px,partopsep=2px]\itemsep0em \item there exists a basis contained in $S_0$ that has maximum $w^*$-weight, and \item $\|w-w^*\|$ is minimized. \end{enumerate}}